Nerwyn/android-tv-card/README.md

 | .tooltip     | A slider element tooltip.      |
 | .button-pad  | All button pads.               |

-While you can now set most CSS fields directly using their sub-element selectors, you may find the following CSS properties useful, especially for the slider which uses and modifies them internally.
+While you can now set most CSS fields directly using their sub-element selectors, you may find the following CSS properties useful, especially for sliders which use and modify them internally.

 | Name                | Description                                                                                                                                                                                                                                                                 |
 | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |